jjying89/Matplotlib-Drug-Treatments/README.md

-# mathplotlib
+# matplotlib-challenge

+## Goal

+-The goal of this challenge is to analyze data using the Matplotlib library in Python with Jupyter Notebook.

+## Analysis

-The goal of this challenge is to analyze pharmaceutical data and results of different drug treatments on cancer in mice.
+-Pharmaceutical data and results of different drug treatments on cancer in mice.

 Some of the results below: